Takashiidobe/db2/.docs/sql.md

   - Multiple tuples per statement supported
   - All columns must be provided (no partial inserts)
   - Values are validated against schema before insertion
+- `DELETE FROM name [WHERE <pred>]`
+  - Removes rows matching an optional WHERE clause
+  - Omitting WHERE deletes all rows
+  - Uses indexes when predicates match indexed columns and rebuilds affected indexes after deletion
 - `SELECT <columns|*> FROM <table> [JOIN <table> ON <lcol> = <rcol>] [WHERE <pred>]`
   - Query data with optional filtering and joins
   - Prints explain-style plan before results